Eogala/Devops-bootcamp7/Project7.md

 Database Subnets (Private): To deploy the RDS MYSQL instance Management Subnets (Private): To deploy CI/CD tools and platform tools.
 Platform Tools Subnets (Private): To deploy and manage all the platform tools.

+Private Subnet Access
+Since we have private subnets, DevOps engineers & developers need access to the servers on private subnets.

+Most organizations set up a VPN connection to the AWS cloud to access the servers deployed in VPC.

+Following are the native-options for connecting instances in the AWS VPC private subnets.

+EC2 Instance Connect: Helps you to connect to AWS instances in a private subnet securely without needing a Public IP.
+It is an identity-aware proxy that uses IAM permissions to connect to the instance.
+One instance can be used as a JUMP server to connect to other instances in the VPC (cheapest solution)
+AWS Client VPN (client-to-site VPN): Allows remote workers to access AWS resources securely; Ideal for a distributed team that needs to use AWS services.
+(Gets expensive with more users)
+Site-to-Site VPN: Connects the on-premises network to the AWS Virtual Private Cloud (VPC); This is the ideal solution for organizations that want a secure, private connection between their on-prem network and AWS.
+Requires an on-premises VPN device.
+Setup can be expensive.
+AWS Direct Connect: Creates a direct, private link between the on-prem and AWS network; It is ideal for businesses that need a fast, reliable connection to AWS without using the public internet.
+It comes with a higher upfront costs.
+Note: The type of access depends on the project requirements, compliance requirements, and budget.
+Internet Access
+Both Private and Public subnet servers need internet access.

+If you add an internet gateway, your subnet becomes a public subnet.
+Others by default become private.

+Therefore, we need add a internet gateway to the public subnet for direct internet inbound access for instances in the public subnet.

+Other subnets need to be in private.
+For the private subnets to access the internet (outbound), you need to attach a NAT gateway.
+This is primarily required to access thrid party services or package repositories available in internet.

+Egress Filtering
+Most organizations use a forward proxy for all outbound internet requests from Private & public subnets.
+Meaning, that even though we have a NAT gateway, there would be a firewall service to filter the outbound traffic.

+AWS offers a service called AWS Network Firewall, which can be integrated with a NAT gateway for egress traffic filtering.
+You can restrict or filter HTTP and HTTPS traffic using domain names.

+Some organizations use self-managed Squid Proxies for DNS filtering.
+Big organizations use enterprise solutions like Checkpoint for ingress & egress filtering.

+All outgoing requests first hit the proxy, get filtered, and then go out through the NAT gateway.

+VPC Documentation
+One of the key things in VPC design is documentation.
+All VPC configurations should be documented to ensure the VPC stays compliant over time.

+You can choose a documentation method of your choice.
+It could be an Excel sheet, confluence documentation, or GitHub Markdown documentation.

+Now that we have a good understanding of the VPC requirements for our project, let’s document the required subnets and CIDRs.

+VPC Details Following are the VPC details, region, and availability zones we will be using for our project.

+CIDR Block: 10.0.0.0/16
+Region: us-west-2
+Availability Zones: us-west-2a, us-west-2b, us-west-2c
+Subnets: 15 Subnets (One per availability Zone)